 - What kind of players you're working against…and so much more.

 Kristen: What is your favorite part of football?
-Mine is the camaraderie, the food, and sense of community.
+Mine is the camaraderie, the food, the sense of community, and getting to wear the team sports shirts!

 I asked one of my boys what he liked best about football, and he answered right away: “Brotherhood.
-I’ve played lots of team sports, but nothing else comes close.”
+I've played lots of team sports, but nothing else comes close.”
 Now, given that he gave this answer to his female coach, and being aware that we have had many girls on the team, I do not think he is being a chauvinist.
 He means that football is family.
+They wear custom shirts (https://imprint.com/shop/custom-apparel/youth/athletics) to feel like one connected team, they have each other's backs on the pitch, there is a lot that goes on.
 There is no sport that requires this kind of teamwork, where each and every player has a different job, and they have to do their jobs at the same time and in sync.
 If one of the eleven does the wrong thing, it is a “busted play” and you are likely to lose yards and maybe even the ball.
-And the players don’t learn just one play, either: they learn twenty (at the youth level) or forty (at the junior varsity level) or eighty (at the varsity level) or hundreds (in the NCAA and NFL).
+And the players don't learn just one play, either: they learn twenty (at the youth level) or forty (at the junior varsity level) or eighty (at the varsity level) or hundreds (in the NCAA and NFL).
 And they have to know them all by code.
 They also have to know how each play shifts based upon the defense they see across the line of scrimmage, which is especially true for the linemen.
-In the end, when a football team moves as one on the field—despite these many, many complications—they are like a hive mind.
+In the end, when a football team moves as one on the field-despite these many, many complications-they are like a hive mind.
 That is brotherhood.
 And that is discipline.

 Kristen: If someone's interested in football, I usually suggest that they watch a game with a team that they don't have an investment in to get an objective view of what's going on.
 How do you suggest people familiarize themselves with the game?What should a total football newbie do to learn the sport?